shuvookd/Guest_Management_System/readme.md

 ## ⚙️ Installation & Deployment

-- Installed and Developed on Client's portal.
+- Installed and Developed in Client's portal.

 ## 📧 Contact